 Think about ways to save on meals.

-Even your 95-year-old Grandma Margie probably has a Gmail account now.
-Save money and the environment and send your save-the-dates by email.
+Even your 95-year-old Grandma Margie probably has a Gmail account now — capitalize on that and save money and the environment and send your save-the-dates by email.

 That way you can save money and still follow up with formal invitations (or just email those too, I won’t judge).

-Have a family member who is an officiant or even that odd friend who decided to get certified as a pastor in college?
+Have a family member who is an officiant or even that odd friend who decided to get certified in college?

 Ask them to marry you and save on officiant costs.

 If boogieing to music isn’t high on your priority list, you can drop the DJ and have a music-loving friend drop a beat instead.